davidB/yascaladt-doc/Readme.markdown

 * autoedit
   * insert couple : "", (), {}, [], /* */
   * insert * at the begin of comment line (like java)
+* integration with sbt
+  * read sbt output to add/remove markers in code
+  * add hyperlink/jumper in eclipse console to jump to error/warning

 todo :